Dodgers vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Recent Betting Performance

-- Bookmakers have not set a spread for any of the Dodgers' last 10 games.
-In six games in a row, Los Angeles and its opponent have gone above the over/under, with the average total established by oddsmakers in that span being 9.2 runs.
+- There has not been a spread set for any of the Dodgers' last 10 games.
+For seven straight games, Los Angeles and its opponent have topped the over/under, with the average total established by bookmakers in that span being 9.1 runs.

 Dodgers Betting Records & Stats

-- The Dodgers have won 63% of the games this season when they were the moneyline favorite (68-40).
+- The Dodgers have won 69 of the 109 games they were listed as the moneyline favorite this season (63.3%).

-- The implied moneyline probablility for this matchup gives the Dodgers a 67.7% chance to win.
+- The Dodgers have a 62.3% chance to win this matchup based on the moneyline's implied probability.

-- In the 129 games in which oddsmakers have set an over/under for Los Angeles, it has combined with opponents to go over the total 74 times (74-48-7).
+- Los Angeles has played in 130 games with an over/under set, and have combined with its opponents to go over the total 75 times (75-48-7).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!